shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 The host-side plugin library implements the OCALLs, as in code file `host/sgx/ocalls.c` and other relevant code files.
 As defined in the main `cmake` configuration file `CMakeLists.txt` in the OE SDK top directory, the DCAP library is linked to the OE SDK host-side plugin library.
 The DCAP library provides following 3 API functions in support of the above two OCALLs, as defined in its [header file](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/quote_wrapper/ql/inc/sgx_dcap_ql_wrapper.h).

 - `sgx_qe_get_target_info(sgx_target_info_t *p_qe_target_info)`
-    - Return the SGX Quoting Enclave (QE) target information, for application enclave to generate its SGX report.
+    - Return the SGX Quoting Enclave (QE) target information, for the application enclave to generate its SGX report.
 - `sgx_qe_get_quote_size(uint32_t *p_quote_size)`
     - Return the size of the buffer needed to hold the SGX ECDSA quote to be generated.
 - `sgx_qe_get_quote(const sgx_report_t *p_app_report, uint32_t quote_size, uint8_t *p_quote)`